Chapter 6:

 “Yeah…”, she nodded.

 Thus, I put on my shoes and gave her time to do the same.
-I opened the door and closed it behind Yukina.
+There were still traces of yesterday's sand on them.
+I opened the door to go out.
 The Sun was shining, and the ground was still a bit damp from yesterday's heavy rain.
-It seemed to have rained a bit more in the early hours of the morning, after I had fallen asleep.
+It even seemed to have rained a bit more in the early hours of the morning, after I had fallen asleep.

-The ceaseless noise of the students, strangely vocal so early in the morning, pushed my eardrums to their limit.
+The ceaseless noise of the students, always so strangely vocal early in the morning, pushed my eardrums to their limit.
 Unlike me, however, my sister seemed to have the extraordinary ability to ignore them altogether.
 She walked calmly, looking for her new classroom, while I accompanied her, thanks to the habit acquired in previous years, when our classrooms were next to each other.
+That was, of course, after the customary ceremony the school held at the start of every semester.

-I left her in her classroom, saying goodbye with a simple wave.
+I left Yukina in her classroom, saying goodbye with a simple wave.
 Time started ticking fast again, and I found myself in my classroom shortly afterwards.
 I greeted some classmates, some out of politeness, others out of obligation.
 I sat down.
-I survived the first period.
+I survived first period.

 During lunch break, I met up with Yukina again, as I was in possession of our lunchboxes.
 I was reminded, almost forcefully, that my sister's kyudo skills were recognised on campus, and she was something of a minor celebrity in her own class.

-I dragged her away from her classmates, unminding to the conversation they were having without me.
+As per my older brother obligations, I dragged her away from her classmates, unminding to the conversation they were having.
 If I hadn't done so, she would probably have spent the whole break without eating a thing, pampering her needy classmates with attention.
 I sat her down on a bench outside the school building, near the baseball courts.
-I gave her her lunchbox, then sat down next to her to eat mine.
+Then, I gave her her lunchbox, and sat down next to her as I brought out my own lunch.

 “None that I can remember”, I replied.